dntstck/blog/scheduled/raspberrypi-startup.md

 </figure>

 <p><b>Pico/Pico2<sup>W</sup></b><br>
 Picos are entirely different to what we've discussed so far, these are Microcontrollers.
 They are used in electronics and require programming knowledge in order to use.
 They have no Operating System (Windows, Linux etc) and run purely off the code you write and then flash (installing software permanently on storage) to the memory.
-They are not recommended for beginners (unless that sort of thing interests you of course), require a bit of setting up and you need a machine already in order to use one.
+They are not recommended for beginners (unless that sort of thing interests you of course), require a bit of setting up and you need a computer already in order to use one.
 There is no screen output on the Pico either, so you need knowledge with the shell and debugging in order to read any output it produces.
 There is a LOT I could cover on this subject, but I will not delve in too deep here.
 I have a whole section on my blog regarding Microcontrollers where I cover the Pico, Pico2W, RP2040plus, Tiny2350 and 2040Zero so feel free to check it out.</p>

 <figure>
 <img src="{{ site.baseurl }}/raspberrypi/img/raspberrypi-pico.png" alt="Raspberry Pi" />